JoseJX/analogue-pocket-patches/README.md

 It has been updated to fix [bug #2](https://github.com/JoseJX/analogue-pocket-patches/issues/2).

-It has been updated again for another missed register access.
+It has been updated for a missed register access.
 (2021/12/30)

+It has been updated again to fix possible graphical corruption.
+(2021/04/02)

 ROM MD5: `f28ade3926852a8ad2e449c274683956`